 Advice for Booking Hotels in October

-With many Halloween-themed activities popping up all over SoCal, it’s important to acknowledge the higher volume of tourists that might show up for their favorite haunts.
+With many Halloween-themed activities popping up all over SoCal, it’s important to acknowledge the higher volume of tourists who might show up for their favorite haunts.
 It won’t be as packed as, say, Labor Day weekend, but October may still be a bit crowded.

 The one thing to check is how a hotel’s beach offerings may be modified.
 Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in the shoulder and low seasons.